What is the Paris Agreement and why has Biden rejoined the climate pact?

 President Joe Biden rejoined the Paris Agreement on his first day in office, one of a sweep of executive orders to tackle the climate crisis.

-The executive action will see the the US recommitting to the international pact to cut global emissions and get a grip on the climate crisis.
+The executive action saw the US recommitting to the international pact to cut global emissions and get a grip on the climate crisis.

 Donald Trump withdrew the US from the agreement in 2017, calling it a “disaster” for America.